lakshyagupta001/Simon-says/README.md

 # Simon-says
-Simple Game using HTML5,CSS3 and JS
+Simple Game using HTML5,CSS3 and JS.